Fantasy Football: Matt Harmon's 13 candidates to be 2023's top-scoring WR

 Ja'Marr Chase, Cincinnati Bengals

-The national narrative seems to hold that Tee Higgins and Chase are close from a usage standpoint and that may hinder the ceiling for the latter.
-That’s not really the case.
-According to Fantasy Points Data, Chase has a first-read target share of 37.3% in the Bengals offense compared to 21.1% for Higgins.
+The national narrative seems to hold that Tee Higgins and Chase are close from a usage standpoint and that might hinder the ceiling for the latter.
+But that’s not really the case.
+According to Fantasy Points Data, Chase has a first-read target share of 37.3% in the Bengals' offense, compared to 21.1% for Higgins.
 It’s no slight to Higgins, who is excellent; Chase is just on a different level.

 Joe Burrow and Chase have a long history together and have proven to be a dead combo in the NFL.
 Their connection is more than good enough to push Chase to a WR1 overall finish.